KankakeeCommunityCollege/newsroom-commit-history/_posts/2019-04-10-trio-hands-out-annual-awards.md

 <br>On Tuesday, April 9, the [TRIO Student Support Services](http://www.kcc.edu/students/helpful/trio/Pages/default.aspx){: target="_blank"} program honored students, staff and faculty with S.T.A.R.
 (Spectacular TRIO Award of Recognition) awards.

-To earn a S.T.A.R. award, students must have achieved a minimum cumulative grade point average of 3.25. &nbsp;
+To earn a S.T.A.R. award, students must have achieved a minimum cumulative grade point average of 3.25.

 The 2019 S.T.A.R. recipients are: